Vinz93/TelecomBundles/README.md

 ## Telecom Bundles
 Stack `React-Redux` | `Node.js`.

-This application has a Diagram of a bundling schema that a service provider might offer for a Broadband, TV, Landline.
+This application has a bundling schema's diagram that a service provider might offer for a Broadband, TV, Landline.
 The Diagram is represented by the graph bellow.

 ```js